uboslinux/ubos-docs/sphinx/developers/understanding/update.rst

      packages and application packages.
 This step is equivalent (and in fact uses ``pacman -Syu``)

 #.
+Apply a heuristic whether or not the device should be rebooted.
+For example, if the
+   Linux kernel has been upgraded, a reboot is typically necessary.
+This heuristic can be overridden with command-line flags to ``ubos-admin update``.
+If the device is to be rebooted, it will be rebooted in this step.
+The remaining steps will be executed automatically after the reboot.

+#.
 Restore all sites with all apps and accessories from the previously made backup,
    but with the most recent code version.